 The ultimate result of the surgery depends on many factors.
 Candidates with clear complexions, healthy immune systems, strong healing capacities, and the right genes are more likely to have a more satisfying outcome.
 It is also essential to follow the surgeon’s instructions carefully, both before and after the surgery.
 But the most important thing is to have realistic expectations.

 Dr. Ashish Davalbhakta is the Chief Plastic Surgeon and Managing Director at Advanced Aesthetics.
 He has trained internationally, in the US and the UK.
 He is board-certified and has 20 years of experience as a plastic surgeon.
 He will provide you with the best treatment and ensure that you will be satisfied with the results.
-To book a consultation with him, contact him at [email protected].
+Book an appointment today.